Translational Medicine Training Fellowship Programme

 Training the next generation of clinical scientists in Experimental Medicine

-Please note we are not currently recruiting for 2017 entry.
+Please note we are not currently recruiting on the programme.

 The Translational Medicine Training (TMT) Fellowship Programme at Imperial College, funded by the Wellcome Trust and GlaxoSmithKline, is designed to train the next generation of clinical scientists in Experimental Medicine.